yoo2001818/query-planner/DESIGN.md

 ## Case 1.
 Single table, only ANDs
 This query is really simple: `{ id: 1, title: 'aa', body: 'bb' }`

-It just have to pick most better index, then run filters on them.
+It just have to pick best index, then run filters on them.

 ### Index selection
 In order to utilize the index, certain criterias have to be met.